color-js/color.js/docs/the-color-object.md

 # The Color Object

-The first part to many Color.js operations is creating a Color object.
+The first part to many Color.js operations is creating a Color object, which represents a specific color, in a particular colorspace, and has methods to convert the color to other spaces or to manipulate it..
 There are many ways to do so.

 ## Passing a CSS color string